saifurahman907/documentation/content/developer/howtos/upgrade_custom_db.rst

 Making the custom modules work in an empty database also helps avoid changes and wrong configurations that might be present in the production database (like studio customization, customized website pages, email templates or translations).
-They are not intrinsically related to the custom modules and that can raise unwanted issues in this stage of the upgraded process.
+They are not intrinsically related to the custom modules and that can raise unwanted issues in this stage of the upgrade process.

 To make custom modules work on an empty database we advise to follow these steps: